G-Kevin/quotenbulle-enhancer/Readme.md

 third: update
 - git pull
 - go to extensions menu in browser
-- click refresh at this extension
+- click refresh at this extension (chrome)
-- reload Bullenrechner
+- go to Addons, click gear, install from file and select xpi (firefox)

 ## Browsers working